Things to do in St Simons Island with Kids

 We stayed at the St Simons Beach Club located about a mile from town right on the beach with a beautiful pool.
 Both the pool and the beach were footsteps from the condo.
 It took us a couple of days for the kids to want to leave the beach and pool to explore other areas of the Golden Isles.
 They loved just running in the waves, hunting for seashells, building in the sand and splashing in the pools or hot tubs.
 I really enjoyed my morning beach runs and sunset seashell hunts.
 St Simons Island is an excellent place to just relax.
-Make sure to also visit the beach in the evening.
-Take a walk.
-The sunsets are spectacular.
-It is also a good time to see the Sand Pipers.
-And, if you go out after dark maybe, just maybe, you will be lucky enough to spot a ghost crab.
-We were!
+By far, relaxing was our favorite of all the wonderful things to do.

-Visit the St Simons Island Pier:
+2. Visit the St Simons Island Pier

-The quaint downtown area and pier of St Simons Island really has something for everyone.
+The quaint downtown area and pier of St Simons really has something for everyone.
 From delicious seafood restaurants, parks, a pier for fishing or sunset viewing, a historical lighthouse, park, miniature golf course and water park, you could spend hours there.
 Our first day on the island we made our way to the pier where our preschooler was captivated by the people fishing.
 The kid who never sits still stood as still as a statue for several minutes watching a fisherman carefully reel in a baby stingray on the rocks where he could proceed to release it back into the ocean.
 After dinner, we often made a regular stop at one of the parks and strolled down the pier.

-Climb the St Simons Island Lighthouse:
+3. Climb the St Simons Island Lighthouse

 We took tandem bikes out exploring a couple of times.
 While there are limited bike paths, the slow pace of the island is conducive to bike riding.
 Our first outing was for an ice cream treat down the road.
 Then the following day we spent the morning searching for the island tree spirits.